Concurrency

 Creating a Channel

-// Create a buffered channel that can hold up to 5 messagesvar ch: Channel = channel.new(5)The argument to channel.new is the buffer size — how many messages the channel can hold before a sender must wait for a receiver.
+// A buffered channel that can hold up to 5 intsconst ch = new Channel<int>(5);The constructor argument is the buffer size — how many messages the channel can hold before a sender must wait for a receiver.
 A buffer of 0 (the default) means every send blocks until another task calls receive, and vice versa.

 | Buffer Size | Behavior |